JDarthenay/candybox/README.md

   - new game title
   - new game cookie name
 - eXtended mode
-  - throwing 100 candies to the ground unlock hidden features
+  - throwing 100 candies to the ground unlocks hidden features
   - Peaceful Forest: chest appearance probability does not decrease
   - Goblin Mount: chest appearance probability does not decrease
   - A set of ten identical scrolls can now be bought to the merchant